PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 Note that RStudio is available through the [MyAdroit](https://myadroit.princeton.edu) or [MyDella](https://della.princeton.edu) web portals.

+Additional resources on [using R on the clusters](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio) can be found on the Research Computing website.

 ### Final Tips on Modules

+Remember that no modules are loaded upon connecting to a cluster.
+Best practice is to load them each time.

 **Don't put module commands in your .bashrc file.** You may be tempted to put these in `.bashrc`.
 Don't.
 By all means set up an alias for your use, but `.bashrc` is not implicitly loaded for a SLURM job.
 You're likely to set up a situation where you have tangled modules and not quite sure why your job is failing to behave as expected.

 More information on modules can be found on our [Environment Module](https://researchcomputing.princeton.edu/support/knowledge-base/modules) resource page.

-To see all of the options for the module command you can run `module help` or see [this page](https://researchcomputing.princeton.edu/faq/using-environment-modules).

-If you need software that is not installed, you will most likely have to do it yourself.
+If you need software that is not installed or made available through **modules**, you will most likely have to do it yourself.
 See Installing Software Not Available on the Clusters section below.

 ## Installing Software Not Available on the Clusters

-In general, we recommend that you create a directory such as `/home/<YourNetID>/software` to build and store software other than Python and R. As a reminder, your home directory is backed-up.
+In general, to install software not available as a module, we recommend that you create a directory such as `/home/<YourNetID>/software` to build and store software.
+(As a reminder, your home directory is backed-up.)

-Python and R packages don't require that you set up a special folder for them, as they will be installed by default in your home directory.
+One exception to this general recommendation is when installing Python and R packages.
+Python and R packages are installed by default in your home directory, and therefore don't require that you set up a special folder for them.
 See more about installing Python or R packages below.

 Two notes: